 - Repeat the above steps for hundreds of students.

 This is starting to sound less dreamy and more “inefficient”, “laborious”, “unmanageable”, and “disconnected”.

 So, was it a bad idea to buy mobile phones for counselors?
 NO. Not at all.
 In fact, the more progressive the admissions office, the more likely they were to have gone down this road.

-Mongoose takes on the heavy lifting and makes texting with students an absolute joy.
-With Mongoose:
+Cadence takes on the heavy lifting and makes texting with students an absolute joy.
+With Cadence:

 - Counselors can text one-on-one with students (or send personalized mass texts) from a computer, tablet or mobile phone.

 - Relevant student data from enrollment status and intended major to missing documents are right on your screen.

 - All these “interactions” are sent back to your CRM - keeping all your data in one place.